Braves vs. Giants Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded at least one hit in three games in a row.
-In his last five games he is hitting .350 with a double, a home run, two walks and an RBI.
+- Acuna will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is hitting .350 with a double, a triple and two walks.

 Acuna Recent Games